avraham-mayer/python-cross-process-bridge/README.md

 main process

 ### Example
-let's say i have a class `A` which has a method `a` which prints the pid of the process in which it is running
+let's say I have a class `A` which has a method `a` which prints the pid of the process in which it is running
 ```python
 class A:
     def a(self):
         print('a', os.getpid())
 ```

-and let's further assume, that I didn't just create this class to check whether what i did worked, and say we just really want to run an instance of this class in another process for completely unrelated reasons
+and let's further assume, that I didn't just create this class to check whether what I did worked, and say we just really want to run an instance of this class in another process for completely unrelated reasons

 The module exports a class `CrossProcessBridge` which must be inherited from in order to run in another process